 Use what you must, but don’t forget this one.
 It will be useful to create progression graphs, find bottlenecks, and increase your retention rates by improving in-game features.
 Not just in the gameplay, but also in marketing offers, bonuses, etc.

 The number of players that have returned 7 days after they have installed the game.
-While D1 showed memorability and likeability, D7 (apart from the obvious mechanics’ engagement) shows the potential that your game has to convert non-paying users to paying users and generate constant flows of revenue.
+While D1 showed memorability and likeability, D7 (apart from the obvious mechanics’ engagement) shows your game's potential to convert non-paying users to paying users.
+They will help you generate constant flows of revenue.

 The share of players that have returned 30 days after they have installed the game.
-This is useful for detecting if your game can attract paying users who will spend higher amounts of money through in-app purchases.
-It is also a very relevant metric for mobile games expect to have a strong base of long-term non-paying users and want to integrate and optimize rewarded video ads.
+This is a useful metric to detect if your game can attract paying users.
+Those that will spend higher amounts of money through in-app purchases.

-Mid-term & long-term such as 7D & 30D retention metrics, are not that important during your game launch, but they are worth mentioning in this article since they have a strong importance in Ad Revenues.
-The more your users stay on your app, the higher the opportunities for you to send them Ad Impressions and get revenues from non-paying users.
+Mid-term & long-term such as 7D & 30D retention metrics are not that important during your game launch.
+Still, they are worth mentioning in this article since they have a strong importance in Ad Revenues.

-Now that we’ve gone through the most important Retention metrics in the mobile app & gaming industry, it is time to focus on skyrocketing those metrics.
+We’ve gone through the most important retention metrics in the mobile app & gaming industry.
+Now it is time to focus on skyrocketing those metrics.

-Building the Retention Formula for your Mobile Game
+Building the Retention Formula for your Mobile Games

-As a mobile developer, you will definitely want to establish the most meaningful retention rates for your apps.
+As a mobile developer, you will definitely want to establish the most meaningful retention rates for your mobile games.
 For that, you need to stop thinking like a developer and think as the player that will enjoy your game.

 First, Define which Actions your Players should take